-Topographical map of the site was provided by Paul Jensen four times in February, June and October 2017, and in February 2018 to document continuing movement of the landslide mass.
+Topographical maps of the site were provided four times by Paul Jensen to document the continuing movement of the landslide mass.
+Maps were provided February, June, and October 2017, and February 2018.

-The cross section locations as shown in Appendix C, were developed by HKA using the topographic map prepared by Paul Jensen.
-These cross sections were used as the basis for our stability analysis.
-The most critical cross section with deepest landslide plane was selected to carry out the slope stability evaluation.
+The cross section locations as shown in Appendix C, were developed by HKA using the topographic maps prepared by Paul Jensen.
+These cross sections were used as the basis for our slope stability analysis.
+The most critical cross section with the deepest landslide plane was selected to carry out the slope stability evaluation.
 We utilized the exploratory borings from our field investigation to develop a subsurface profile model.
 Four (4) different soil types were developed in these analyses.